 Iowa has a rich and complex Quaternary geologic history punctuated by at least seven periods of glaciation between 2.6 million to 500,000 years ago.
 Early researchers believed there were only two episodes of Pre-Illinoian glaciation in Iowa.
 Later regional studies determined that at least seven episodes of Pre-Illinoian glaciation had occurred and led to the abandonment of the classic glacial and interglacial terminology: Kansan, Aftonian and Nebraskan.
 (Boellstorff, 1978a,b; Hallberg, 1980, 1986).
-Hallberg (1980; 1986) undertook a regional scale project in east-central Iowa that involved detailed outcrop and subsurface investigations including extensive laboratory work and synthesis of previous studies.
+Hallberg (1980; 1986) undertook a regional scale project in eastcentral Iowa that involved detailed outcrop and subsurface investigations including extensive laboratory work and synthesis of previous studies.
 Hallberg's study marked a shift from the use of time-stratigraphic terms to lithostratigraphic classification.
 The result of Hallberg's study was the development of a lithostratigraphic framework for Pre-Illinoian till.
-In eastcentral Iowa, Hallberg formally classified the units into two formations primarily on the basis of differences in clay mineralogy: the Alburnett Formation (several undifferentiated members) and the younger Wolf Creek Formation (including the Winthrop, Aurora and Hickory Hills members).
+In east-central Iowa, Hallberg formally classified the units into two formations primarily on the basis of differences in clay mineralogy: the Alburnett Formation (several undifferentiated members) and the younger Wolf Creek Formation (including the Winthrop, Aurora and Hickory Hills members).
 Both formations are composed predominantly of till deposits, but other materials are present.
 Paleosols are formed in the upper part of these till units.
 Following the Pre-Illinoian glaciations, several episodes of landscape development resulted in the formation of an integrated drainage network, slope evolution and soil development on stable land surfaces (Bettis, 1989).

-In north-central Iowa, the highly eroded and dissected Pre-Illinoian upland is overlain by much younger Wisconsin-age glacial sediments.
-During the earlier and middle Wisconsin-age, ice advances dating from approximately 40,000 to 26,000 years before present were deposited throughout the map area.
-In Iowa, this glacial deposit is formally recognized as the Sheldon Creek Formation (Bettis et al., 1996; Bettis, 1997) and in earlier literature is referred to as the "Tazewell till" (Ruhe, 1950).
+In north-central Iowa, the highly eroded and dissected Pre-Illinoian upland is overlain by much younger Wisconsin-age glacial sediments During the early-late and middle Wisconsin-age, ice advances dating from approximately 40,000 to 26,000 years before present were deposited in north central Iowa.
+This glacial deposit is formally recognized as the Sheldon Creek Formation (Bettis et al., 1996; Bettis, 1997) and in earlier literature is referred to as the "Tazewell till" (Ruhe, 1950).
 These sediments are typically buried by loamy erosional sediments associated with the IS.
-The most recent glacial advance of the Des Moines Lobe did not extend into Floyd or Mitchell counties, but its influence is evident in the development of river valleys and periglacial alteration of the landforms
+The most recent glacial advance of the Des Moines Lobe did not extend into Butler or Floyd counties, but its influence is evident in the development of river valleys and periglacial alteration of the landforms.

 Results from this mapping project and others in Worth, Cerro Gordo, and Mitchell counties have led to significate changes to the understanding of the middle Wisconsin glacial advances in north-central Iowa (Quade et al., 2012; Tassier-Surine et al., 2015; Tassier-Surine et al., 2016).
-The maximum extent of the Sheldon Creek advance is not fully understood, but recent mapping projects have indicated that the deposits are found much further east than previously thought.
-The Orchard Quadrangle's upland area is dominated by Sheldon Creek deposits, though they are highly altered in places due to the periglacial processes of the IS and the proximity to shallow bedrock.
-Along the Cedar River and Rock Creek, the Sheldon Creek deposits have been eroded.
+The maximum extent of the Sheldon Creek advance is not fully understood, but recent mapping projects have indicated that the deposits are found further east than previously thought.
+However, the Sheldon Creek Formation is not present within the Greene Quadrangle.
+This is significant since it helps constrain the extent of the formation.
+Future work in the area will help further delineate the boundary.
+The upland in the mapping area is dominated by Pre-Illinoian deposits, though they are highly altered in places due to the periglacial processes of the IS.
+The till deposits are generally leached and oxidized with only thick deposits exhibiting unaltered characteristics.